 Wednesday & Thursday: 10:00am-7:00pm

 In honor of Michael Bennett's 30 years of service at Kishwaukee College, Kishwaukee College and The Makers Art Group have sponsored an Art-O-Mat machine at the college.
-The Art-O-Mat machine has been relocated to in front of the library, and tokens are now purchased through the Library reference desk.
+The Art-O-Mat machine has been relocated to in front of the library, and tokens are now purchased through the Bookstore.